johndk/berkeley-ml-capstone/README.md

 # Appendix A

-This appendix documents source-column selection, processing decisions, and timing eligibility for BTS, ASPM, and NOAA.
+This appendix explains which BTS, ASPM, and NOAA columns are kept, which are removed, and when each retained field is available to the four models.
+It describes the cleaned source files that feed the departure and arrival merges.

 ## BTS Column Selection and Dictionary

 The downloaded BTS data contains 110 columns.
-Processing removes cancelled and diverted flights and drops 83 unneeded columns.
-Cleaning validates the remaining fields and adds `DATE`, producing 28 columns before the ASPM and NOAA merge join.
+Processing removes cancelled and diverted flights and drops 83 columns that are not needed.
+Cleaning checks the remaining fields and adds `DATE`, producing 28 columns before the ASPM and NOAA data are joined.

-Column selection is based on both usefulness and timing.
-A value may be useful for describing a completed flight but still be an invalid predictor if it becomes known only after the model's prediction time.
-Using such a value would give the model information from the future, commonly called target or time leakage.
+A field must be both useful and available at the time a prediction is made.
+Some BTS fields describe events that happen later in the flight.
+Using one of those fields too early would give the model information from the future, often called time or target leakage.

-BTS publishes the On-Time Performance data as a historical reporting dataset.
-However, some BTS columns represent events—such as gate departure and takeoff—that an airline or airport operational system can observe when they occur.

-`DepTime`, `TaxiOut`, and `WheelsOff` are retained because they mark useful and clearly different information points.
+BTS is a historical reporting source, but some of its columns describe events—such as pushback and takeoff—that an airline or airport system could observe when they happen. `DepTime`, `TaxiOut`, and `WheelsOff` are therefore kept, but their use depends on the model's prediction time. `DepTime` becomes available to Model 2B after pushback. `TaxiOut` is not complete, and `WheelsOff` is not known, until takeoff, so they become available only to Model 2C.

-`DepTime` is the actual gate-out or pushback time and is eligible for Model 2B. `TaxiOut` is not complete, and `WheelsOff` is not known, until takeoff; both are excluded from Models 1A, 2A, and 2B.
-They become eligible for Model 2C, which updates the arrival-delay prediction immediately after takeoff.
+`clean_bts.ipynb` writes one 28-column file for each airport and year under `data/bts/cleaned/`.
+For the arrival scenario, `data/bts/cat_bts.py` combines the required origin-airport files into `data/bts/cleaned_JFK_YEAR.csv` without changing the column layout.

 ### Prediction-time eligibility of key BTS operational fields